Stone–Weierstrass theorem: Stone–Weierstrass theorem, complex version

 Slightly more general is the following theorem, where we consider the algebra $C(X, \Complex)$ of complex-valued continuous functions on the compact space $X$, again with the topology of uniform convergence.
 This is a C*-algebra with the *-operation given by pointwise complex conjugation.

 The complex unital *-algebra generated by $S$ consists of all those functions that can be obtained from the elements of $S$ by throwing in the constant function 1 and adding them, multiplying them, conjugating them, or multiplying them with complex scalars, and repeating finitely many times.

 This theorem implies the real version, because if a net of complex-valued functions uniformly approximates a given function, $f_n\to f$, then the real parts of those functions uniformly approximate the real part of that function, $\operatorname{Re}f_n\to\operatorname{Re}f$, and because for real subsets, $S\subset C(X,\Reals)\subset C(X,\Complex),$ taking the real parts of the generated complex unital (selfadjoint) algebra agrees with the generated real unital algebra generated.

 As in the real case, an analog of this theorem is true for locally compact Hausdorff spaces.

+The following is an application of this complex version.